Taking a Class Outside the Law School

 Taking Graduate Level Courses (Joint Degree)

 Students who wish to pursue a joint degree are subject to special rules.
-Please schedule an appointment with the Assistant Dean if you are interested in a joint degree program.
+Please schedule an appointment with the Associate Dean if you are interested in a joint degree program.

 Studying at an Institution Outside the United States

-Students who wish to study abroad in a fall semester should meet with the Assistant Dean by the preceding February 1 to start the process.
-Students who wish to study abroad in a spring semester should meet with the Assistant Dean by the preceding September 1 to start the process.
+Students who wish to study abroad in a fall semester should meet with the Associate Dean by the preceding February 1 to start the process.
+Students who wish to study abroad in a spring semester should meet with the Associate Dean by the preceding September 1 to start the process.

 The College of Law wishes all students to achieve the following educational objectives when pursuing study at a foreign institution: